Breast Revision Surgery in San Francisco

 - Implants converge, creating a “uni-boob” appearance.

-Breast Revision Before and After
+Breast Revision Before & After

-Why Problems Occur
+Why Do Problems Occur After Breast Augmentation?

 Issues such as these do not occur due to anything the patient has done “wrong.”
 Most often, it is thinning of the skin and natural breast tissue, or stretching of these tissues, that causes changes in the appearance of the augmented breasts.
 Pregnancy and weight gain followed by loss could be factors related to structural changes.
 However, there are issues that simply cannot be predicted nor understood in terms of cause, such as capsular contracture.

 There are several approaches that may be taken in breast augmentation revision.
-Your Palo Alto cosmetic plastic surgeon Dr. Fisher creates a strategy for your particular concerns, expectations, and body shape.
+Your Palo Alto cosmetic plastic surgeon, Dr. Fisher, creates a strategy for your particular concerns, expectations, and body shape.
 Personalized care is necessary to achieve the results that will look best on your body.
 One particular strategy that has been successful is the use of acellular dermal matrix, or ADM.
 A common type of matrix is StratticeTM.

 StratticeTM is a substitute tissue that provides additional support to your natural breast tissue.
 It can resolve structural anomolies and has also been said to decrease the risk of capsular contracture.